 dirty laundry, or wet bathing suits.

 Don't pack colored plastics next to each other.
 My wife learned this the hard

 way in Switzerland, where her new vinyl rain boots picked up the ink from a plastic store

-Wheels are handy--sometimes.
-European airports often have stairs, and so do
+European airports often have stairs, and so do hundreds (perhaps thousands)

-hundreds (perhaps thousands) of railroad stations.
-Also, many European cities have
+of railroad stations.
+Also, many European cities have cobblestoned streets.

-cobblestoned streets.
-If you're going to bring a wheeled suitcase, make sure it has sturdy
+If you're going to bring a wheeled suitcase, make sure it has sturdy wheels

-find yourself carrying the bag instead of relying on the wheels.
-(For reviews of
+sometimes find yourself carrying the bag instead of relying on the wheels.

 You'll also need to consider whether to bring a two-wheeled

-suitcase or one of the newer models with four swiveling wheels.
+suitcase or one of the newer "spinner bags" with swiveling casters.
 The

 four-wheeled bags are handy in train aisles (since you can turn them